School of Music

 Dr. McCorvey is the founder and Music Director of the American Spiritual Ensemble, a group of 24 professional singers performing spirituals and other compositions of African-American composers dedicated to keeping the American Negro Spiritual alive.
 In its 25-year history, the group has presented over 500 concerts including 20 tours of the United States and 17 tours of Spain.
 Presently the American Spiritual Ensemble is the only professional ensemble of its kind dedicated solely to the American Negro Spiritual.
 Dr. McCorvey is also in his sixth season as the Artistic Director of the National Chorale of New York City.

 Dr. McCorvey has served on the faculty of the New York State Summer School of the Arts in Saratoga Springs, New York where he was Artist-in-Residence and Associate Conductor and is also a frequent advisory panelist for the National Endowment for the Arts Opera/Musical Theatre program.
 He is currently on the summer faculty of the Bay View Music Festival in Petoskey, Michigan, and a frequent guest conductor with the Ocean Grove Choral Music Festival in Ocean Grove, New Jersey.
 Dr. McCorvey is of the belief that every citizen in the country should find ways to give back to his or her community, city or country.
-He has been active working to keep the arts as a part of the civic conversation and currently serves on many local, regional and national boards.
+He has been active working to keep the arts as a part of the civic conversation and currently serves on many local, regional and national boards including his recent appointment by the Governor of Kentucky as the Chairman of the Board of the Kentucky Arts Council.
 He is married to soprano Alicia Helm and they have three children.